mupfdev/rainbow-joe/README.md

 writing games in C is neither a easy thing to do nor very common (these days).

-The main reason is obvious and I already mentioned it in the introduction: to get some exercise in C programming.
-And writing a game in C seemed like a fun way to accomplish this.
+The main reason is obvious and I already mentioned it in the introduction: to get exercise in C programming.
+And writing a game in C seemed like a fun way of getting some.

 Nevertheless: I hope you find the code of this project useful.
 If so, feel free to use it in any way you want.
 Just consider buying me a beer in case we meet